Flopag/Notes/MASTER 1/OS/Notion/Concepts/Virtualisation.md

 ### System virtualisation, Binary rewriting

-To avoid privileged issues, privileged instruction and jumps (needs to scan target location) are emulated.
+To avoid privileged issues, privileged instruction and jumps (needs to scan target location) are emulated

 When these instruction are execute, their are replaced by other one thanks to breakpoint registers